xhsdf/ob_rmenu/README.md

 #ob_rmenu.rb /path/to/textfile

-Generates openbox pipemenu from a textfile formated like this
+Generates openbox pipemenu from a textfile formatted like this

 ```
 terminal=terminator